Steven113/Byte-Shuffled-Array/README.md

 experiment.
 You can provide your own random number generation (via a derived class of Random::RandomK that overrides GetKRandomInt()) and override the memory shuffling if you want.

-Note that the provided classes, ShuffledArray and ByteShuffledArray, do not store any internal state about how they were shuffled.
+Note that the provided classes, ShuffledArray, ShuffledCharArray and ByteShuffledArray, do not store any internal state about how they were shuffled.
 This means that someone analyzing the array stored in the class can't see any explicit information on the shuffling.
 However, there is a higher performance cost for using the class this way.